 Like a favorite wool sweater with too many holes, an old lawn with thinning or dead grass, bare spots and weeds may have served its usefulness and may need to be replaced with something new.
 Once you've made the decision to remove it, there are four strategies, and two of them can take several months, so you may need to plan ahead.

-- Solarizing involves covering the existing grass with black plastic and letting the sun fricassee it, after which you can turn it into the soil to serve as compost for the new grass.
+- Solarizing involves covering the existing grass with clear plastic and letting the sun fricassee it, after which you can turn it into the soil to serve as compost for the new grass.

 - Layering is a strategy by which you cover the grass with layers of newspaper or cardboard followed by a layer of compost and a layer of organic mulch.